Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States: Proof of Theorem

 for some $\delta:[p]\to[L]$ and $\eps:[p]\to\{1,*\}$ (see \eqref{eq: word M}).
 We note that $\delta$ and $\eps$ naturally induce a labelling of $T_1$'s edges (which we also denote as $\delta$ and $\eps$ for simplicity) as follows: For every $k\in[K_1+K_2]$ and $i\in[p]$, we let

 Thus, it follows from Proposition \ref{Prop:LimHaar} that

 We remark that the renormalization of $N^{-c(T_1)}$ in \eqref{eq:CactusLimit} is different from $N^{-\mathfrak L(T_1)/2}$, which is what we use in \eqref{eq:MainTask1 Final}.
 However, it is clear from Definition \ref{Def:Leaves} that $\mathfrak L(T_1)\geq 2c(T_1)$, and that there are cases where $\mathfrak L(T_1)=2c(T_1)$ (for instance when $T_1$ has no cutting edge).
-Therefore, the asymptotic \eqref{eq:MainTask1 Final} is proved if we show that $(T_1,\delta,\eps)$ is not a valid well-oriented forest of cacti.
-In order to prove this, we compare some basic properties of valid well-oriented forests of cacti with the structure that the nontrivial $^*$-monomial $M$ imposes on $T_1$.
+Therefore, the asymptotic \eqref{eq:MainTask1 Final} is proved if we show that $(T_1,\delta,\eps)$ is not a valid well oriented forest of cacti.
+In order to prove this, we compare some basic properties of valid well oriented forests of cacti with the structure that the nontrivial $^*$-monomial $M$ imposes on $T_1$.

-The first property of well-oriented forests of cacti that is of interest to us is a type of {\it nested simple cycle} structure.
+The first property of well oriented forests of cacti that is of interest to us is a type of {\it nested simple cycle} structure.
 This can be described effectively using noncrossing partitions.